lla4u/Dude/README.md

 > - Docker for containers and network management
 > - Influx database for timed long term storage
 > - Gafana for data presentation
-> - Linux shell and dedicated go program for onboarding Dynon datalogs into database.
+> - Utility program (Mac, Windows, Linux) for onboarding Dynon datalogs into database.
 >
 > All of the selected are open source and free for personal usage.